Apostolique/Apos.Batch/README.md

 ## Features
 * Automatically resizes the batch to draw even more sprites at once.
 * The world matrix is done with a 3x2 matrix.
+* Source matrix for sprite sheets is done with a 3x2 matrix.

 ## Usage Example
 Enable HiDef and create the batcher: